 Polk County Historical SocietyCedartown

-The first floor of the building with its spacious display area houses the museum.
+The first floor of the building houses the museum with its spacious display area.
 Of special interest is the Palladian window, a Neel Reid hallmark.
-The lower floor includes storage and exhibit space, a kitchen and a meeting room with seating for 100 people.
 The museum was opened formally in September of 1978 with an interesting display of artifacts from this area.
-Each year the collection of photographs, newspapers, documents, and artifacts has grown, and gifts to the museum are still being accepted.
-The museum is opened to the public every Wednesday from 1:30 pm to 4 pm and Saturday from noon to 4 pm.
+Each year, the collection of photographs, newspapers, documents, and artifacts has grown, and gifts to the museum are still being accepted.
+The museum is open to the public Wednesday through Saturday from 11 am to 4 pm.
+PCHS offers student or group tours Monday - Saturday, during operating hours or by appointment.
+Must arrange at least 2 weeks in advance.
+Call, text, or email the PCHS Director at 470-862-0883 to schedule or for more information.

 Chief Vann House Historic SiteChatsworth